1010Robotics/Resources/LabVIEW.md

 [LabVIEW for FRC](http://ni.com/frc)

 [The Secret Book of FRC LabVIEW](https://www.chiefdelphi.com/forums/showthread.php?t=120756) (Scroll towards the bottom to find latest version.
-THough written in 2013, the book is an excellent introduction to LabVIEW for FRC.)
+Though written in 2013, the book is an excellent introduction to LabVIEW for FRC.)

 [Build your FIRST Robot in 3 days](https://www.youtube.com/user/nifirstrobotics)